 Dr. Arnold L. Segel Library Center

-Home Adult Engagement Center for Adult Jewish Learning Dr. Arnold L. Segel Library Center
+Home Adult Engagement Learning and Adult Education Dr. Arnold L. Segel Library Center

 The Dr. Arnold L. Segel Library Center is a welcoming gateway to Jewish learning.
 With a vast collection of physical and digital resources, including books, audio- and visual-recordings, journals and newspapers, the library is open to Temple Israel members, students, staff, and residents of the Greater Boston community.
 Library users are welcome to borrow materials from the library or simply enjoy the space to sit, read, and discover.